 How the records will be secured (e.g., password-protected computer, encrypted files, locked cabinet).
 Response should be consistent with CPHS Data Security Policy.

 Any data from data collection instruments, photographs, videotapes and audiotapes will be stored at Innovations for Poverty Action after study completion.
-Any physical data will be stored securely under in a locked storage cabinet or room.
+All video recordings will be identified by a number only; no recordings will identify the respondent by name.
+These video recordings will be viewed only by trained personnel for coding.
+Any physical data and video recordings will be stored securely under in a locked storage cabinet or room.
 The Study PI and project management will have access.
 Electronic data will be stored on password- protected computers and servers and encryption will be used.

 How long study data will be retained.

 After study completion, these materials will be digitized, and the hardcopy will be destroyed.
-Digital copies of the data will be stored indefinitely after the conclusion of the study, for the purposes of additional analysis and informing future research project design.
+Digital copies of the data and video recordings will be stored indefinitely after the conclusion of the study, for the purposes of additional analysis and informing future research project design.

 When audio/video recordings will be transcribed and when they will be destroyed (if ever).